Mahmud I of Delhi: Personal life

 Unlike many of his predecessors and successors, Mahmud strictly followed monogamy.
 He spent most of his time writing down verses of the Quran.
 He sold the handwritten copies and used the money for his personal expenses.
 Surprising enough, he had no servants to carry out his personal tasks.
 His wife had to cook the food for the family.

 Consort

 Sultan Nasir ud-Din Mahmud Shah had strictly followed monogamy by marrying Malika-i-Jahan Khani, the daughter of Ulugh Khan, Ghiyas ud-Din Balban in 1250 (mentioned the marriage took place on 3rd Safar 647H.)

-Offsprings
+Issue

 Sultan Nasir ud-Din Mahmud had at least five children: